• Home

 The transportation department cautioned that awards are contingent on final negotiations over details for the projects.

-In full, the state is slated to get a $71 million through the National Electric Vehicle Infrastructure program, and the state transportation department expects to award funding to more projects.
+In full, the state is slated to get $71 million through the National Electric Vehicle Infrastructure program, and the state transportation department expects to award funding to more projects.

 This story is republished from the Washington State Standard, a nonprofit, nonpartisan news outlet that provides original reporting, analysis and commentary on Washington state government and politics.